NORMANDY - SEINE RIVER CRUISE 2022

 Embarkation & Disembarkation

-Boat will arrive Paris at approximately 21:00 om Oct 28.
-Clients will be required to disembark by 9:30a on Oct 29.
-We can assist in pre-arranged transfers from boat to local destinations, scheduled group airports are included in the price of your tour on Oct 29.
+Boat will arrive Paris at approximately 21:00 on July 12.
+Clients will be required to disembark by 9:30a on July 13.
+We can assist in pre-arranged transfers from boat to local destinations, scheduled group airports are included in the price of your tour on July 13.

 We welcome guests with limited mobility but want all guests to understand that challenges will exist both on board and during shore excursions.
 There are stairs between decks and our ships has an elevators.
 In addition there are split-level decks and/or significant thresholds that could make movement difficult.
 Shore excursions are a mix of walking and bus touring that require movement over cobblestones or up and down stairs.
 Therefore, a physically challenged guest will require the services of a responsible adult as crew availability is very limited in most circumstances.
 Motorized scooters are typically not suited and cannot be used on-board.
 Guests have the option of taking taxis and meeting the group at our designated meeting points to cut down on the amount of walking from site to site.
 Please note that this is at the expense of the individual guest and must be arranged by guests themselves.
 The ship’s reception can be of assistance in ordering taxis from the dock.

-*The Gem is equipped with an elevator for easy access between decks
+*The Diamond is equipped with an elevator for easy access between decks

 Security: The safety of our passengers is something we take very seriously and we consider it our most important responsibility.
 Our policy is to be in constant contact with local municipalities as to our arrival and departure at our various locations.